MetaMudraGames/Orbital-judgement-day/SAFETY.md

 ╚═════════════════════════════════════════════════════════════════╝
 ```

-**The Operator is cruel within the game.
+**The Operator is sardonic within the game.
 The game is not cruel to YOU.**

 ---